rockettown1/demo.contract_testing/README.md

 ### Todo

-- [ ] Add Pact contracts
+- [x] Add Pact contracts for ui and apiA
-- [ ] Implement contract testing between consumers and providers
+- [ ] Add Pact contracts for apiA and apiB